Saif-Shines/docs/README.md

 # docs

 Scalekit Developer Documentation

 # Running Locally

-1. Clone the Repository
+1. Download the project files
-2. Run the command `npm start` to start docusaurus server If needed, run `npm install` before starting the server
+2. Execute the command `yarn start` to initiate the local server If necessary, execute `yarn install` before starting the server